-Privacy Notice for Clinical Trials – North America
+Privacy Notice for Clinical Trials – Non-EU Participants

 This privacy notice is for data subjects participating in trials outside of the European Union (EU), Switzerland and the UK.
-If you are participating in a clinical trial in the European Union (“EU”), please refer to the Privacy Notice for data subjects in the EU: PRIVACY NOTICE FOR CLINICAL TRIALS – EU PARTICIPANTS.
+If you are participating in a clinical trial in the EU, Switzerland or in the UK, please refer to the Privacy Notice for data subjects in the EU: PRIVACY NOTICE FOR CLINICAL TRIALS – EU PARTICIPANTS.

 Xenon and Clinical Trial Data

 Xenon does not collect Clinical Trial Data directly from individuals during the course of our clinical trials (except in the context of monitoring the study to ensure quality standards are met).
-Instead, we receive Pseudonymized Data from the Contract Research Organizations (“CRO”) and service providers (“third parties”) that we engage to carry out the study.
+Instead, we receive Pseudonymized Data from the clinical sites via Contract Research Organizations (“CRO”) and service providers (“third parties”) that we engage to carry out the study.

 Investigators enrolling Clinical Trial Participants in the study will provide participants with information about the trial, how Personal Information will be managed and protected, and a link to this Privacy Notice at the time of enrollment.